Anne de Joyeuse: First commands

 In that year, Arques was established as governor of the famous fortified island of Mont-Saint-Michel.
 He acquired this post in survivance of his maternal grandfather René de Batarnay who had held the charge previously.

 In February 1579, he became captain of a company of 50 lances which by 1581 had been expanded to 100.
 This company had previously been under the authority of Jacques d'Humières, founder of the first Catholic Ligue (League) and governor of Péronne who had recently died.
 Therefore it was composed of zealous Picard Catholics.
 The extent of his practical authority over the men of his company was limited.
 In 1585, Adrien d'Humières who was in theory his lieutenant, joined the second Catholic ligue.
 The company ensign Hugues de Forceville would prove equally disloyal, joining the ligue in 1589.
-By 1582, Arques had succeeded in largely reshaping the force, utilising the expansion from 50 to 100 lances to bring his own fidelity network from Normandie to bear on the company.
-In the years since gaining authority over the company, it would mainly be employed by Arques to combat the military efforts of the king's brother Alençon to raise French troops for Nederland, with one of the archers of the company being killed by Alençon's supporter the sieur de Fervaques in 1581.
+By 1582, Arques had succeeded in largely reshaping the force, utilising the expansion from 50 to 100 lances to bring his own fidelity network from Normandy to bear on the company.
+In the years since gaining authority over the company, it would mainly be employed by Arques to combat the military efforts of the king's brother Alençon to raise French troops for the Netherlands, with one of the archers of the company being killed by Alençon's supporter the sieur de Fervaques in 1581.
 By the mid 1580s, the purpose of the company would change, and it would be brought closer to Paris where it could function more protectively for the court.

 This bestowal of military responsibilities was part of a stratagem that Henri had begun to employ in the years prior with the provision of commands to D'O, Saint-Luc and Saint-Mégrin.
 By this means, Henri hoped to assert his personal control over the military.